Skip to content

 Meet Our Wellbeing Staff

 Jess provides interventions regarding a wide range of social, school, family and emotional issues.
 She works with individuals and families to address complex issues and uses her specialist knowledge and skills to make sure that our students are connected and engaged in their learning.
+Jess also engages with families to address student attendance.

-Principal Robyn Brooks and Assistant Principal Jamie Russell are also active members of the Wellbeing Team.
+The Principal and Assistant Principal are also active members of the Wellbeing Team, including the management of all referrals to wellbeing staff.